-- Driveway cuts connecting to townhouse neighborhood roadways will be limited to one per individual Unit.
-No driveway cuts connecting directly to Community roadways will be allowed. - Driveways shall have a minimum width of 12 feet and a maximum width of 21 feet as measured where the driveway crosses the front property line unless otherwise approved by the ARC. - In order to soften their appearance, driveways of adjoining Units must be separated by a landscaped strip at least 3 feet wide or, when appropriate, retaining or rockery walls. - Driveway aprons must be designed with a width appropriate for the width of the garage, but in all cases the width of the hard-wearing surface must be at least 10 feet wide. - For ease of use and maintenance, driveways should not exceed an 8% slope. - A vertical clearance of 15 feet must be maintained at all times above driveways to allow access of emergency response vehicles. - The amount of paved areas exposed to view from adjacent Community properties and roadways shall be kept to a minimum. - The driveway and apron may consist of a combination of asphalt, concrete, concrete pavers, stone, or other materials approved by the ARC. - The colors of these materials should be light to medium earth tones that blend into the surrounding landscape.
+- Driveway cuts onto the Community roadways will be limited to one per lot. - Driveways shall have a minimum width of 12 feet and a maximum width of 14 feet, as measured where the driveway crosses the front property line unless otherwise approved by the ARC. - Driveway aprons must be designed with a width appropriate for the width of the garage, but in all cases the width of the hard-wearing surface must be at least 10 feet wide. - For ease of use and maintenance, driveways should not exceed an 8% slope and parking areas should not exceed 5% slope. - A vertical clearance of 15 feet must be maintained at all times above driveways to allow access of emergency response vehicles. - The amount of paved areas exposed to view from adjacent roadways and homesites shall be kept to a minimum. - The driveway and apron may consist of a combination of asphalt, concrete, concrete pavers, stone, or other materials approved by the ARC. - The colors of these materials should be light to medium earth tones that blend into the surrounding landscape. - Driveways entering homesites directly from Meeks Trail have special design and construction requirements that are available from the ARC Administration office upon request.